hadjShell/SpringLearningJourney/spring_note.md

   * `mvnw`
     * Allows you to run a Maven project
     * No need to have Maven installed or present on your path
-    * If correct version of Maven is not found on the computer, it will automaticallt download it and run it
+    * If correct version of Maven is not found on the computer, it will automatically download it and run it
     * Two files are provided
       * `mvnw.cmd` for Windows
       * `mvnw.sh` for Unix-like